 Comprehensive Investment Plan

 The Comprehensive Investment Plan (CIP) adopted by the Commission in June 2015 and updated in July 2016, translates long-range plans into a short-range investment strategy by establishing a list of near-term priority improvements to enhance and maintain Alameda County’s transportation system in accordance with Countywide Transportation Plan objectives.

 The CIP identifies anticipated transportation funding over a five-year horizon and strategically matches funding sources to targeted transportation investments.
 The expenditure and revenue assumptions included in the CIP are updated annually, and proposals for new projects and programs are considered every two years as part of the full update cycle.

 The CIP also serves to satisfy the strategic plan requirements for the 1986 Measure B, 2000 Measure B, 2010 Vehicle Registration Fee and the 2014 Measure BB programs, each of which represents a fund source that Alameda CTC administers.
-In addition, the CIP serves as the Capital Improvement Program required by Alameda CTC as the congestion management agency for Alameda County.
+In addition, the CIP serves as the Capital Improvement Program required of Alameda CTC as the congestion management agency for Alameda County.

 Previous Strategic Plans